mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 {{% alert color="info" %}}You will only see the **Webhooks** tab if you have **Mendix Stories** turned on in the [Project Management](#project-management) tab (click **Switch to Mendix Stories** if necessary).{{% /alert %}}

 Click the **Webhooks** tab to manage your app's webhooks.
 A webhook enables the Developer Portal to talk to another website and post updated Developer Portal content (for example, Sprint updates and new stories) to that website.
-For example, if [CLEVR](https://developer.mendixcloud.com/link/partnerprofile/1068) wants to follow the changes in their app, they will create a service with a certain URL (see the required [URL](#url) below) that keeps track of the data.
-Changes in the app in the Developer Portal are then sent to that URL.
+For example, if you want to follow the changes in your app, you can create a service with a certain URL (see the required [URL](#url) below) that keeps track of the data, and changes in the app in the Developer Portal are then sent to that URL.

 {{< figure src="/attachments/developerportal/collaborate/general-settings/webhooks-list.png"   width="800"  >}}